imashishks/imashishks/README.md

 ### Hi there, Ashish Kumar here! 👋

+:computer: currently working as a frontend developer at Nineleaps
+:house_with_garden: living in Bengaluru, India
-:closed_book:currently learning nextjs and react
+:closed_book: currently learning nextjs and react
 :open_hands: open to collaborate on projects
 :art: love art specially digital and acrylic painting